Advance Spending

 • Spending is necessary for costs that will be incurred within the anticipated period of performance of an award and the award has not been received or is under negotiation in SPA.

-• Award is already in place, but NIU is waiting on receipt of an incremental funding award notice (e.g., additional year funding).
+• Spending is necessary for an established award, but NIU is waiting on receipt of the incremental funding award notice (e.g., additional year funding).

-• A no-cost extension has been requested and NIU is waiting for sponsor approval.
+• Spending is necessary for an established award that has requested a no-cost and NIU is waiting for sponsor approval.

-Thoughtful assessment to determine when to proceed with an Advance Account to enable pre-award spending is critical because NIU assumes all the financial risk when allowing spending to begin before award.
-To manage this risk, departments must pledge a backup account (aka contingency account) to pay for any expenses not covered by the final award or in the event the sponsor fails to make an award at all.”
-Could also be changed to “…or should the sponsor fail to make an award at all.
+Thoughtful assessment to determine when to proceed with an Advance Spending is critical because NIU assumes all the financial risk when spending before an award is fully executed.
+To manage this risk, departments pledge a backup account (aka contingency account) to pay for any expenses not covered by the final award or in the event the sponsor fails to make an award at all.

 Initial requests should only be authorized for up to 120 calendar days.
 Additional time requires AVP approval.